Daily Quizzes

 7

-What ball game is played between two teams of 18 players outdoors on a large oval grass field with two goal posts and two behind posts at each end, where the primary aim of the game, played in 4 quarters, is to score goals by kicking the ball between the
+What game is played in 4 quarters between two teams of 18 outdoors on a large oval grass field with two goal posts and two behind posts at each end, where the primary aim of the game is to score by kicking a ball between the posts of the opposing goal?

 Select from the options above.